ijzer/cwbot-ndy/doc/readme.txt

     Users can also use the "!fax" command to check what's in the fax machine.
     If the bot is not in announce mode, it will download the clan log at this time (as previously stated, the bot SHOULD NOT download the entire file, as it can be 750 KB or more.
 Be sure that your OS supports this by check) and display the most recent fax.

 	You should only use one of these modules, and it's recommended you place it in a MultiChannelManager that is limited to /clan if you are using request mode.
 This will necessarily limit fax requests to clannies.
 	Otherwise, be sure to set "clan_only = true" in its configuration, as well.
 If you are not using request mode, this is not necessary, since it will not actually request faxes.
-	Options: fax_check_interval: how often, in seconds, to check fax log (15)
+	Options: fax_check_interval: how often, in secs., to check fax log (15)
              faxbot_timeout: how long to wait for a fax request (90)
              url_timeout: how many seconds to try to load fax list (15)
              faxbot_id_number: userID for faxbot (2194132)